GalSim-developers/GalSim/README.md

 Distribution
 ------------

-## WARNING: The following is now strictly true yet.
+## WARNING: The following is not strictly true yet.
 It will be when the
-            version 1.0 release is complete.
+##          version 1.0 release is complete.

 The current released version of GalSim is version 1.0.
 To get the code, you can grab the tarball (or zip file) from